arturdryomov/pages/content/posts/2019-04-15-modern-times.md

 Java 8 gave us a great gift — the `java.time` package, known as [JSR 310](https://jcp.org/en/jsr/detail?id=310) and [ThreeTen](https://www.threeten.org/).
 The story behind `java.time` is unique.
-It was introduced as [JEP 150](https://openjdk.java.net/jeps/150) by an independent developer — Stephen Colebourne ([`@jodastephen`](https://github.com/jodastephen)).
+It was introduced in [JEP 150](https://openjdk.java.net/jeps/150) by an independent developer — Stephen Colebourne ([`@jodastephen`](https://github.com/jodastephen)).
 Yep, the same person who designed and developed